-PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS HUBBELL INCORPORATED For Annual Meeting of Shareholders, May 8, 2012 9:00 AM (For Shares of Class B Common Stock) The undersigned hereby appoints each of TIMOTHY H. POWERS and MEGAN C. PRENETA as proxies of the undersigned, with full power of substitution, to vote the shares of the undersigned in Hubbell Incorporated Class B Common Stock at the annual meeting of its shareholders and at any postponement, continuation or adjournment thereof upon the matters set forth in the notice of meeting and proxy statement for the 2012 annual meeting of shareholders and upon all other matters properly coming before said meeting or any postponement, continuation or adjournment thereof.
+PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS HUBBELL INCORPORATED For Annual Meeting of Shareholders, May 7, 2013 9:00 AM

+The undersigned hereby appoints each of TIMOTHY H. POWERS and MEGAN C. PRENETA as proxies of the undersigned, with full power of substitution, to vote the shares of the undersigned in Hubbell Incorporated Class B Common Stock at the annual meeting of its shareholders and at any postponement, continuation or adjournment thereof upon the matters set forth in the notice of meeting and proxy statement for the 2013 annual meeting of shareholders and upon all other matters properly coming before said meeting or any postponement, continuation or adjournment thereof.
 This proxy will be voted FOR the election of each nominee for director, and FOR Proposal 2, unless a contrary specification is made, in which case it will be voted in accordance with such specification.
 The proxies are authorized to vote upon such other business as may properly come before the annual meeting or at any postponement, continuation or adjournment thereof in their discretion.
-Address Changes/Comments: